Golden retriever wearing a military style service dog vest.

 These programs are designed for people with a documented disability who want to train their own service dogs, including psychiatric service dogs for PTSD and medical alert dogs such as diabetes alert.

-Training sessions are available both in-person across select areas of Maryland and NE D.C., or online for owners outside the service area.
+Training sessions are available both in-person across select areas of Maryland and Washington D.C., or online for owners outside the service area.

 Is this program right for you?